-Unrepresented litigants-in-person may apply under the CJTD Friend Scheme to be assisted in proceedings before the tribunal or the Registrar by a family member, friend, or a volunteer from the Community Justice Centre or other pro bono agency / entity.
+Unrepresented litigants-in-person may apply under the CCT Friend Scheme to be assisted in proceedings before the Tribunal or the Registrar by a family member, friend, or a volunteer from the Community Justice Centre or other pro bono agency / entity.
 Please note that the CCT Friend may not provide you with legal advice, manage your case or act as your agent when dealing with other parties, or address the Tribunal or the Registrar during the hearing.

 This request to be accompanied by a CCT Friend is subject to the approval of the Tribunal or the Registrar.
 If you wish to make an application under the CCT Friend Scheme, you may find out more details here.

 Be properly attired.
 No shorts or slippers are allowed in Court.

 At the Tribunals' waiting area, take a Queue number for Hearing from the Queue machine.
 Wait for your Q number to be called and proceed to the Tribunal Magistrate's Hearing Room.

 The Hearing will be conducted in private.
 During the Hearing, both parties will have a chance to present their cases to the Tribunal Magistrate.
 The Tribunal Magistrate will decide whether or not to call witnesses to give evidence.

 The Tribunal Magistrate will make a decision on the merits of the case and in accordance with the law.
 At the end of the Hearing, the Tribunal Magistrate may make: